icecave/isolator/README.md

 **Isolator** endeavours to solve this problem by acting as a proxy between your class and global functions.
-An isolator instance is passed into your object as [dependency](http://en.wikipedia.org/wiki/Dependency_injection) and used in place of any global function calls that you may want to replace at test-time.
+An isolator instance is passed into your object as [dependency](http://en.wikipedia.org/wiki/Dependency_injection) and used in place of any global function calls that you may want to replace when testing.

 ## Example